RedHatInsights/frontend-components/packages/config-utils/README.md

 #### List of shared deps

-This packages exposes these shared dependencies
+This packages exposes these federated shared dependencies
 * `lodash` - version taken from your `package.json`
 * `axios` - version taken from your `package.json`
 * `redux` - version taken from your `package.json`